yellcorp/dupescan/readme.rst

   -m SIZE, --min-size SIZE
                         Ignore files smaller than SIZE.
 This option accepts a byte count.
 The default is 1.
-  --buffer-size SIZE    Specifies the size of each buffer used when comparing
-                        files by content.
-This option accepts a byte count.
-                        The default is 4096.
   -p CRITERIA, --prefer CRITERIA
                         For each set of duplicate files, automatically select one for preservation according to the provided